 As well as offering a variety of student leadership positions, there's also a very active house system, all named after hill tribes of northern Thailand – and all students (and staff) wear their house t-shirts every Friday.

 Students can also join one of several community service clubs and participate in activities such as building homes for Habitat for Humanity, teaching English and crafts in Thai schools, or painting and building schools and orphanages.

-The school was inspected by the British Schools Overseas in 2015, when it was rated an outstanding school.
+The school was inspected by the British Schools Overseas in 2015 and 2018, when it was rated an outstanding school.
 UK inspectors noted that “a large majority of children who join St Andrews in Nursery or Reception classes are learning English as an additional language”, and that “almost all pupils in this non-selective school make excellent progress from their various starting points”.

 Inspectors said that students “consistently exceed the average grades found in UK schools at the end of KS4 and KS5”.
 It continues, “the overall picture is that pupils have an increasingly wide range of subject options open to them and, whatever they choose, almost all achieve well.”

 The report notes the Britishness of the school, including school performances of classical plays such as The Elephant Man and The Mousetrap, its British trained teachers, studying the works of Shakespeare in English lessons, and references to British culture and politics.
 Other highlights included the school’s “exceptional programme” of ECAs, and “outstanding” support for students with additional learning needs.

 St Andrews opened its Sukhumvit 71 campus in the Bang Na district of Bangkok in 1997 and developed into an all through school.
 Following the opening of St Andrews’ new Srivikorn campus in 2017, this campus is now dedicated to the primary years.